- Number of students per year: five to seven

 The interests of the current Fellows in History range widely across different periods and places; all of the History Fellows regularly teach Jesus undergraduates.
 We place particular emphasis on getting to know our undergraduates and teaching them in College, as well as sending them to expert supervisors in other Colleges.

 We have between 25 and 30 undergraduate historians at Jesus.
-There are also typically between ten and 15 graduate students doing MPhil and PhD degrees in History and related subjects.
+There are also typically between 10 and 15 postgraduate students doing MPhil and PhD degrees in History and related subjects.
 Together, they form a lively and friendly community of historians.

 Our student run History Society and other events give students a chance to socialise together outside of work.
 Recent Jesus history undergraduates have gone on to postgraduate study in History and other subjects, and to careers in areas including law, the civil service, the charity sector, management consultancy, journalism, social work, museum and gallery work, and theatre directing.